 Amar and Sukenik. " "Kakhal vesaraq" - evidence of cosmetics used by women and found in Judean Desert Cave of Letters from the Bar-Kokhba revolt".
 Jerusalem and Eretz-Israel – A Journal for Land of Israel Studies and Archaeology 10-11 (2018): 179-192

-Evidence of cosmetics in the Letters Cave and its use by women.
+Evidence of cosmetics in the Letters Cave and their use by women.
 The artifacts bear witness to the lifestyle in Jewish high society.

 Daniel Boyarin.
 Dying for God: Martyrdom and the Making of Christianity and Judaism.
 Stanford: Stanford University Press, 1999

-Boyarin claims that the sanctification of the Name in Judaism and its parallel, martyrdom, in Christianity were created in opposition to each other in order to forge a distinction and separation between the two publics.
-Although this cultural phenomenon occurred in the mid-third century it was linked to the Bar Kokhba Revolt.
+Boyarin claims that Kiddush Ha-shem in Judaism and its parallel, martyrdom, in Christianity were created in opposition to each other in order to forge a distinction and separation between the two publics.
+Although this cultural phenomenon occurred in the mid-third century, it was linked to the Bar Kokhba Revolt.

 Dar, Simeon, “The Function of the Underground Complexes During the Bar- Kokhba Revolt,” In the Highland’s Depth, Ephraim Range and Binyamin Research Studies 5 (2015): 111–122 (in Hebrew).